lukeshim/Weavin/README.md

-# NUS Companion App with Flutter and Java Spring Project
+# NUS Companion App with Flutter and Java Spring

-This companion app, named Weavin, allows online users to gather on a social platform which dedicates forums for different kinds of faculties in NUS, while also serving as a collection of utilities for students to use during their study.
+This companion app, named Weavin, allows online users (authenticated by JWT) to gather on a social platform which dedicates forums for different kinds of faculties in NUS, while also serving as a collection of utilities for students to use during their study.
 This app wil support several features:

-* **User authentication and registration:** Users can sign up for an account, authenticated by their username and password.
-* **Anonymous post creation:** Author can create new posts with a title, text content and several tags anonymously, facilitating an open discussion environment.
+* **Anonymous Forum Discussion:** Users can create new posts with a title, text content and several tags anonymously, facilitating an open discussion environment.
+Users can also add comments likes to posts.
-* **Post management:** Authors can view, edit, and delete their own posts.
-* **Commenting and Liking:** Users can add and edit comments and add likes to posts.
+* **GPA Calculator** Users can insert courses and scores into the calculator, which then calculates their pre-SU and post-SU GPA.
 * **Calendar Creator** Users can add and edit courses to their calendars to view their schedules efficiently on their phones.
-* **GPA Calculator** Users can insert courses and scores into the calculator, which then calculates their pre-SU and post-SU GPA.
+* **Chatting Rooms** Users directly communicate with other people in private chatting rooms with built-in reporting and safety measures.
+* **Flea Market** Users can sell and buy unused items to others on an open market, bargaining prices in chatting rooms if necessary.

 ## Getting Started